About the course

 - studied these subjects through supervisions with an expert supervisor and via classes convened by an expert or experts in the relevant field;

-- been examined on your chosen areas by a requirement to write four essays of no more than 5,000 words each;
+- been examined on your chosen areas by a requirement to write four essays;

 - had many opportunities to hear and participate in philosophy and philosophy of physics, by attending an annual Graduate Philosophy Conference, talks by invited speakers, philosophy societies and discussion groups, and especially by attending the philosophy of physics research seminars and graduate philosophy of physics discussion classes; and